palakgupta5060/tensorflow-rnn-models/README.md

-# tensorflow-lstm
+# tensorflow-rnn-models
-LSTM implementation using TensorFlow and Keras
+Implementation and comparison of LSTM and GRU models using TensorFlow & Keras